aucker/kinto/README.md

 If you continue to have issues then open a ticket and send me the info.

-## Language Support
-I'd appreciate any help from people with non-US based keyboards, to help ensure that these keymaps and keyswap methods work in all or most languages.

 ## Related or Useful Resources